Small scale, sustainable, family run.

 A. We are located approximately 15 minutes SE of the town of Vulcan, Alberta.
 For privacy and security reasons, we do not share our address publicly.
-Guests who have registered for our workshops, booked photoshoots, or arranged to purchase on-farm flowers or a CSA bouquet pick up, will receive directions to our farm within one week prior to their scheduled visit.
+Guests who have registered for our workshops, purchased a farm ticket, booked a photoshoot, or arranged to purchase on-farm flowers or a CSA bouquet pick up, will receive directions to our farm within one week prior to their scheduled visit.
 Our farm is our home, and our privacy is precious to us.

 Q. Can I visit your farm?

-A. We are not open to the public for pop-in visits or tours.
+A. For details about visiting our farm, please see our Visit page.
+We are not open to the public for "pop-in" visits or tours.
 We are a working farm with a very small crew (often only one or two people), and our days are packed with urgent seasonal labour that we cannot put on hold.
 Our farm is also our home, and we value our privacy.
-All visitors must be registered for a workshop, a scheduled sale, a photoshoot, a CSA pick up, or must have otherwise confirmed their visit with Sarah.
-Visitors wishing to purchase flowers directly from our farm are welcome to contact us about our On-Farm sales, but we ask that they please respect our busy working schedule.
-Because of the time it takes to accommodate visitors, we ask for a $25 +gst spending minimum per visit .
-More information about buying flowers directly from our farm is HERE.
+All visitors must have a farm ticket, be registered for a workshop, have a flower pickup arranged, or must have otherwise confirmed their visit with Sarah.

 Q. Can I buy potted plants from you?